xaya/libxayagame/ships/README.md

    SQLite database table.
 1. Data about currently open game channels is stored through the game-channels framework (which has also its own table in the SQLite database).

+Each **move** of the game must be a *JSON object*, containing *at most one* of the following actions:

+#### Creating a Channel

+To create a new channel as the first participant, the following JSON value can be used as move:

+    {"c": {"addr": ADDRESS}}

+Here, `ADDRESS` must be a string, and it will be set as signing address for the player in the channel.
+(It need not be a valid Xaya address, but if it isn't, then obviously no messages can be signed on the channel successfully.)

+This will create a new channel, whose ID will be the transaction ID of the move that created it.
+There will be only one person in it initially, waiting for a second player to join.